riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 Ensure that you have put all the references to worksheet cells in the user-defined function input parameters instead of in the body of the user-defined function, so that you can avoid adding **Application.Volatile** unnecessarily.

-If you must have a large number of formulas that use user-defined functions, ensure that you are in manual calculation mode, and that the calculation is initiated from VBA.
+If you must have many formulas that use user-defined functions, ensure that you are in manual calculation mode, and that the calculation is initiated from VBA.
 VBA user-defined functions calculate much more slowly if the calculation is *not* called from VBA (for example, in automatic mode or when you press F9 in manual mode).
 This is particularly true when the Visual Basic Editor (Alt+F11) is open or has been opened in the current Excel session.

 You can trap F9 and redirect it to a VBA calculation subroutine as follows.
 Add this subroutine to the *Thisworkbook* module.